Snow Leopard Network

 The Snow Leopard Network (SLN) is a worldwide organization dedicated to facilitating the exchange of information and insights between individuals around the world for the purpose of snow leopard conservation.

 Our membership includes leading snow leopard experts in the public, private and non-profit sectors.
 It strives to “link up to scale up” and thereby enhance the impact of snow leopard conservation investments.
 Since the launch of the network in 2003, our membership has grown to over 558 members and 27 organizations.

 We connect people and organizations so that they can share news, best practices and expertise regarding research and conservation

 We mobilize individuals and organizations around shared goals for more impactful and sustainable conservation approaches

-We strengthen capacities in research and conservation through a resource library as well as training and support services
+We strengthen capacities in research and conservation through a training initiative, resource library and support services